Interstate 405 (California)

-I-405, heavily traveled by both commuters and freight haulers along its entire length, is the busiest and most congested freeway in the United States.
-The freeway's annual average daily traffic between exits 21 and 22 in Seal Beach reached 374,000 in 2008, making it the highest count in the nation.
-It has played a crucial role in the development of dozens of cities and suburbs along its route through Los Angeles and Orange counties.
+I-405, heavily traveled by both commuters and freight haulers along its entire length, It has played a crucial role in the development of dozens of cities and suburbs along its route through Los Angeles and Orange counties.
 It also serves Los Angeles International Airport, Long Beach Airport, and Orange County's John Wayne Airport.

 Route description

 The entirety of I-405 is defined in section 615 of the California Streets and Highways Code as Route 405, and that the highway is from "Route 5 near El Toro to Route 5 near San Fernando".
 This definition corresponds with the Federal Highway Administration (FHWA)'s route logs of I-405.

 I-405 is part of the California Freeway and Expressway System and is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.
 The entire freeway is known as the San Diego Freeway, and parts of it are less commonly known as the Sepulveda Freeway (after Sepulveda Boulevard).
 In 2024, the California State Legislature passed Assembly Bill 2698, adding subdivision (b) to section 615 of the California Streets and Highways Code that designates the segment from Bolsa Chica Road to Bolsa Avenue near the Little Saigon district in Orange County as the Little Saigon Freeway, in recognition of it being the oldest and largest Little Saigon enclave in the country.